Posts

 Showing posts from December, 2019

-Sungei Buloh Wetland - Nature reserve with Crocodiles
+Exploring Sungei Buloh Mangrove Wetland - Nature reserve with Crocodiles and Birds' Sanctuary

 Image

 Where can you find some wildlife apart from the zoo in urban Singapore?
 Sungei Buloh Wetland Reserve is located at the quiet remote corner of northwestern part of Singapore.
 Buloh is a Malay word for bamboo.
 And Sungei means river.
 Therefore, Sungei Buloh means Bamboo River.
 Simply because it is located along Buloh River.
-Maybe there are many bamboos which grow in the area previously You certainly can see some bamboos there.
+Maybe there are many bamboos which grow in the area previously.
+You certainly can see some bamboos there.
 The rich mangroves at Sungei Buloh were once used as a spawning location and nursery by prawn and fish farmers.
-The wetland reserve officially opened in 1993.
-But since 2002, the 202 hectares of rich biodiversity of wetlands of mangrove swamps, mudflats, ponds and secondary tropical rainforests of Sungei Buloh has been protected as a nature reserve.
-Sungei Buloh Wetland is a member of the East Asia-Australasian Flyway Partnership and is Singapore's fist ASEAN Heritage Park.
-What do mangroves do?
-They contribute to soil formation and help to stabilise coastline
+Sungei Buloh Nature Park was designated a Nature Park in 1989 and the wetland reserve was officially opened in 1993 by former Prime Minister Goh Chok Tong.
+It was a protected forest reserve in 1890, though after 1973, during the industrialisation of Singapore, the mangroves around Kranji were cleared to make way for prawn, fish and horticultural farms and light industries.
+But since 2002, the 202 hectares of rich biodiversity of wetlands of mangrove swa...

 Teh Tarik and Sarabat tea